 The performance specifications for a 48” pipeline with large pipelayers is different than the performance specifications for a transmission job with pile drivers and pickups.

 A 48” pipeline might need an 8” Eucalyptus mat.
-A transmission line can almost surely use a 5” or 6” Eucalyptus mat depending on soil conditions.
+Depending on load and ground conditions, a transmission line could use a 4″, 5” or 6” Eucalyptus mat.

-The difference between the 8” mat and the 5” or 6” mat is huge.
+The difference between the 8” mat and the 4″, 5” or 6” mat is huge.
 You’ll save on the initial purchase price, continuing lower trucking costs, and, if it’s Eucalyptus, the mat will last longer than mixed hardwood saving you replacement cost.
-(The three combined mean a much lower total cost of ownership. )
+(The three combined mean a much lower Total Cost of Ownership. )

 You can see the rough equivalency of Eucalyptus vs. mixed hardwoods.
 If you are buying 8” mixed hardwoods these days many of your mats are sub 7.5”; a 6” Eucalyptus mat should save you a lot of money.
 A 5″ mat might work just fine, too.
 Compared to CLTs, Eucalyptus access mats are a lot stronger.